Cyril Féraud: Television career

-In 2011, 2015–2016 and again from 2018 to 2021, he presented the quiz show Personne n’y avait pensé! (an adaptation of Pointless) on France 3, a game of general knowledge in which the candidates must score as less points as possible to win.
+In 2011, 2015–2016 and again from 2018 to 2021, he presented the quiz show Personne n’y avait pensé! (an adaptation of BBC's Pointless) on France 3, a game of general knowledge in which the candidates must score as less points as possible to win.
 In January 2018, the game moved to a daily broadcast just before Slam and replaced another game show Harry.

 Since April 2018, after campaigning for its return, he has presented the new version of the adventure game show La Carte aux Trésors in prime time on France 3, the show having been absent from the air for nine years.

 Since 2021, he has been presenting two major prime time events on France 2: Le Quiz des Champions (an adaptation of British ITV show Quiz Master), which sees the greatest TV game champions in France compete against each other, and 100% Logique (an adaptation of another ITV show The 1% Club), in which 100 candidates compete to test their logic and their sense of observation.

 In March 2022, he presented Quelle sera la meilleure danse folklorique de France?
 (What will be the best folk dance in France?), a major competition in which the French regions come to demonstrate their traditional dances in prime time on France 3.
 Since August 2022, he has presented every day Duels en Familles on France 3, a French game show created by himself, in which two families compete in general knowledge duels.
 The game show airs daily, just before Slam.